Publication date: 15 November 2022

 - the consumer electing that their redundant data be deleted under CDR Rule 4.16.

-Note: Generally, in the banking sector, an accredited data recipient may not be able to deal with a consumer on an anonymous or pseudonymous basis.
+Note: In some cases, an accredited data recipient may not be able to deal with a consumer on an anonymous or pseudonymous basis.
 See paragraphs 2.15 to 2.22 following.

 Requiring identification — required or authorised by law

-2.15 CDR Rule 7.3(a) provides that an accredited data recipient is not required to offer a consumer the option of dealing anonymously or pseudonymously if the recipient ‘is required or authorised by law or by a court/tribunal order to deal with an identified consumer in relation to particular CDR data’.
+2.15 Paragraph 7.3(1)(a) of the CDR Rules provides that an accredited person who is or may become an accredited data recipient is not required to offer a consumer the option of dealing anonymously or pseudonymously if the recipient ‘is required or authorised by law or by a court/tribunal order to deal with an identified consumer in relation to particular CDR data’.

 2.16 The meaning of ‘required or authorised by law or court/tribunal order’ is discussed in Chapter B (Key concepts).

-2.17 If an accredited data recipient is ‘required’ by a law or order to deal only with an identified consumer, it will be necessary for the consumer to provide adequate identification.
+2.17 If the relevant accredited person is ‘required’ by a law or order to deal only with an identified consumer, it will be necessary for the consumer to provide adequate identification.

-2.18 If an entity is ‘authorised’ by a law or order to deal with an identified consumer, the entity can require the consumer to identify themselves, but equally will have discretion to allow the consumer to deal with the entity anonymously or pseudonymously.
+2.18 If the relevant accredited person is ‘authorised’ by a law or order to deal with an identified consumer, it can require the consumer to identify themselves, but equally will have discretion to allow the consumer to deal with the entity anonymously or pseudonymously.
 The nature of any discretion, and whether it is appropriate to rely upon it, will depend on the terms of the law or order and the nature of the dealing.

-2.19 The following are examples of where a law or order may require or authorise an accredited data recipient to deal only with an identified consumer:
+2.19 The following are examples of where a law or order may require or authorise a relevant accredited person to deal only with an identified consumer:

-- opening a bank account for a consumer, or providing other financial services where legislation requires the consumer to be identified.
+- opening certain accounts for a consumer, or providing other services where legislation requires the consumer to be identified.

 Requiring identification — impracticability

-2.20 CDR Rule 7.3(b) provides that a consumer may not have the option of dealing anonymously or pseudonymously with an accredited data recipient if it is impracticable to deal with a consumer who has not identified themselves.
+2.20 Paragraph 7.3(1)(b) of the CDR Rules provides that a consumer may not have the option of dealing anonymously or pseudonymously with an accredited data recipient if it is impracticable to deal with a consumer who has not identified themselves.

 2.21 An accredited data recipient that is relying on the impracticability exception should not collect more CDR data than is required to facilitate the dealing with the consumer.